PREVIEW OF THE BOOK:

 Fifteen chapters have been completed and posted.
 The sixteenth chapter is currently in progress.

 1. One Spike is Enough.
 In 1995, our long accepted understanding of how nerves encode information was unexpectedly overturned by experiments on fast flying bats and insects.
-Twenty one years later, no alternative neural code has emerged as definitive.
+Twenty two years later, no alternative neural code has emerged as definitive.
 What if no code exists?

 2. The Corduroy Neuron.
 A more sophisticated neuron is one possible solution.
 How it works.
 What it requires at the membrane level.
 The model is codeless.
 No encoding, no clocking, no processing, no decoding.
 A much faster way to move information.
 The model is able to explain why a nerve’s firing frequency will sometimes vary with stimulus intensity, as Adrian discovered in 1926.
 And why, under most circumstances, a single spike will suffice.